pablogarciaarevalo/demo-trident/README.md

 ### Show the Kubernetes Storage Classes

-- Objetive: A StorageClass provides a way for administrators to describe the “classes” of storage they offer.
+- Objetive: A StorageClass provides a way for administrators to describe the 'classes' of storage they offer.
 Different classes might map to quality-of-service levels, or to backup policies, or to arbitrary policies determined by the cluster administrators.
-Trident moves the ONTAP's advantages to the containers and kubernetes solutions
+Trident moves the ONTAP's advantages to the containers and kubernetes solutions.

 Run the below commands: